Lavanya347/Uber_DE_Project_Azure/README.md

 # ☁️ Azure Resource Setup

-All Azure services used in the pipeline are deployed inside a dedicated **Azure Resource Group**.
+All Azure services required for the pipeline are deployed within a dedicated **Azure Resource Group**.

-The resource group contains:
+The resource group includes:

 * Azure Event Hub
 * Azure Data Factory